laurauguc/grading_assistant/README.md

 SECURITY_SETTINGS="True"
 ```

-## Deployment instructions
+### Deployment

-Instead of installing Node.js on the App's hosting server, it is possible to use the static files generated from running `npm run build` locally.
+To avoid installing Node.js on the app's hosting server, it is possible to use the static files generated from running `npm run build` locally.
 Since running the build locally does not allow accessing environment variables from the host server, we added a _frontend/src/config.json_ file to store the URL of the host server.
 This is needed by the frontend to make API requests to the backend.

-The script _prepare_static_for_hosting.py_ automates the steps to obtain and collect required static files, including obtain the host base URL, running the React build, and collecting static files.
+The script _prepare_static_for_hosting.py_ automates the steps to obtain and collect required static files, including obtain the host base URL, running the ReactJS build, and collecting Django static files.
 If hosting on a different site, the URLs specified in the script for the development and production sites need to be updated accordingly.

+## Helpful Resources

+We consulted the following tutorials and documentation to help us integrate ReactJS with Django framework and prepare to deploy on PythonAnywhere.

+* The Perfect Match: How to Integrate ReactJS with Django Framework for Stunning Web Apps: https://medium.com/@devsumitg/how-to-connect-reactjs-django-framework-c5ba268cb8be

+* Modern JavaScript for Django developers: https://www.saaspegasus.com/guides/modern-javascript-for-django-developers/

+* Streaming LLM Output with Django, React, and LangChain: https://medium.com/@m.moshek/streaming-llm-output-with-django-react-and-langchain-tutorial-2963275b4f9c

+* Deploying Django to production: https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Deployment

+* PythonAnywhere: Deploying an existing Django project on PythonAnywhere: https://help.pythonanywhere.com/pages/DeployExistingDjangoProject/

+* PythonAnywhere: How to connect production React frontend with a Python backend: https://help.pythonanywhere.com/pages/React/